- Band Management

 EVERY YEAR, YOU SPEND CONSIDERABLE AMOUNTS OF MONEY ADVANCING YOUR CAREER.
 From gear to travel expenses to promotional materials, your annual out-of-pocket expenses can be substantial.
-With the April tax deadline approaching in a matter of weeks, the time is now to get your finances in order.
+The time is now to get your finances in order, not 11:00 pm on April 14th.
 Whether you’re a solo musician sparsely gigging for weddings or a revenue-generating band touring the country, it’s most likely in your best financial interest to have your taxes filed by a professional.
 However, in preparation of filing, you’ll need to take care of several things on your own to maximize your return.
 Here are some issues to consider:

 The Basics – How will you be taxed?
 The method of filing taxes will depend on whether you are a solo musician, in a group, or operating as an incorporated/registered business.
 Generally speaking, if you haven’t registered your business, you will be considered to be operating as a sole proprietor or an unorganized partnership.
 If this is the case, your taxes are relatively easy to file because you will file as an individual.
 Any profits made will be divided by the number of band members and taxed to the individuals.
 If you’ve incorporated your band as a corporation, however, it will be treated as its own entity and taxed independently.
 Finally, if your band is a limited liability company (LLC), you’ll file taxes through individuals (like a partnership) but also file forms for the entity itself (like a corporation).
 While your tax professional will hammer out the specifics, your filing status is important in regards to: (1) how you choose to organize your band; (2) how you keep your records in the future; and (3) when your taxes are due (for example, self-employed musicians are required to pay estimated taxes for the year ahead).